Citation, DOI, disclosures and article data

-Myocarditis has a number of etiologies.
-Inflammation from viral etiologies is thought to be caused both by direct cellular damage by the infectious agent and also from involvement by the host's immune system.
+Myocarditis has several etiologies.
+Inflammation from viral etiologies is thought to be caused both by direct cellular damage by the infectious agent and also by involvement by the host's immune system.

 Myocarditis is classified into four categories based on the clinical and pathologic presentation: fulminant, acute, chronic active, and chronic persistent.

 Not always useful but some case reports describe certain features that can be helpful such as delayed myocardial enhancement (i.e. similar to MRI) with iodinated contrast 10,11.